sains1/python-microservices-starter/README.md

 ## Docker setup

-- The `builder` image in `docker-compose.yaml` defines an image with all dependencies installed (incl. poetry and polylith) which can then be used to build individal services
+The `builder` image in `docker-compose.yaml` defines an image with all dependencies installed (incl. poetry and polylith) which can then be used to build individual services

-- All other services then follow the same structure (e.g. see [Api Dockerfile](./projects/api-project/Dockerfile))
+All other services then follow the same structure (for example see [Api Dockerfile](./projects/api-project/Dockerfile)):

 1. inherit the builder image
 2. use poetry to build the service